diocomweb/website/docs/programs/diode_affiliate_prorgram.md

 Participants are rewarded based on two things:

 **1) Qualified New Zones:** Rewarded when a qualified new Zone has been registered.
-**2) Upgraded Zones:** Rewarded when a previously registered Zone is upgraded to a paid Zone
+**2) Upgraded Zones:** Rewarded when a previously registered Zone is upgraded to a paid Zone.

 ### Reward Mechanism

-All Zones must be registered by the affiliate under their referral code.
+All Zones must be registered by the participant under their referral code.

 All registrations will be reviewed.
 Zones will be qualified if the registration information is filled out and represent a real potential organizational use case.
-Upon qualification, the "Qualified New Zones" reward will be triggered.
+Upon qualification, the "Qualified New Zones" reward will be issued.

-When a billing entitlement is created for a registered zone, the "Upgraded Zones" reward will be triggered.
+When a billing entitlement is created for a registered zone, the "Upgraded Zones" reward will be issued.

 ### Reward Calculation